veloxity343/42_core/born2beroot/README.md

 A Linux security system that provides Mandatory Access Control (MAC) security.
 Allows the system admin to restrict the actions that processes can perform.
 It is included by default with Debian.
 Run aa-status to check if it is running.

 ### Password policy
-For the password rules, we use the password quality checking library and there are two files the common-password file which sets the rules like upper and lower case characters, duplicate characters etc and the login.defs file which stores the password expiration rules (30 days etc).
-Sudo nano /etc/login.defs Sudo nano /etc/pam.d/common-password
+For the password rules, we use the password quality checking library and there are two files the common-password file which sets the rules like upper and lower case characters, duplicate characters etc and the login.defs file which stores the password expiration rules (30 days etc). <code>sudo vi /etc/login.defs</code> <code>sudo vi /etc/pam.d/common-password</code>

 ### What is LVM?
 Logical Volume Manager – allows us to easily manipulate the partitions or logical volume on a storage device.
 It is a method of managing disk drives on Unix-like operating systems.
 It allows for more flexible disk management by abstracting the physical storage devices into logical volumes, which can then be resized and moved around without disrupting the data stored on them.